nmshd/custom-connector-modules/README_dev.md

 The repository is structured as follows:

 -   `./`: Contains the main configuration files like `Taskfile.yml`, `compose.yml`, configuration for formatter etc. and the dependencies `tsc` needs to build the custom module.
 See [package.json](./package.json) to see which dependencies are needed to build the module.
-It's important that those dependencies are not installed in the custom module directory to avoid conflicts when mounting the custom module inside the connector container.
+It's important that those dependencies are not installed in the custom module directory to avoid conflicts when mounting the custom module inside the Connector container.
--   `./custom-module`: Contains the custom modules code and its dependencies.
+-   `./custom-module`: Contains the custom module's code and its dependencies.